Apple Bank: 21st century

 On April 20, 2013, Apple Bank acquired 29 branches and the related deposit accounts and services from Emigrant Savings Bank.
 This acquisition gave Apple a total of 77 branches in the New York metropolitan area and close to $13 billion in assets.

 In May 2015, the bank opened a branch in the Jackson Heights section of Queens.

 In June 2015, the bank opened a second branch in the Bay Ridge section of Brooklyn, at 426 86th Street.

 In October 2015, the bank opened a branch in Monsey, New York.

 In April 2016, Steven C. Bush became chairman, president, and chief executive officer of the bank.

 In February 2021, Apple Bank was fined $12.5 million by the Federal Deposit Insurance Corporation for violations of the Bank Secrecy Act related to anti-money laundering controls.

-In May 2022, Apple Bank established an Equipment Finance Group, led by Ken Walters and a team of seven.
-The group was created to diversify Apple Bank's lending base and was part of its growing Commercial and Industrial lending practice.
-The move aimed to take advantage of the strong performance and protection that secured loans and leases offer across a range of credit conditions, particularly financing "Critical Use" equipment, which served as a solid asset class within C&I lending.
-Apple Bank's executive team selected Walters.
-The new platform at Apple Bank served the equipment financing market well, and it complemented the bank's range of secured lending and conservative portfolio.
+In May 2022, Apple Bank established an Equipment Finance Group, led by Ken Walters and a team of seven, as part of its growing Commercial and Industrial lending practice.

-In September 2022, the bank expanded its branch network to 84 locations with the opening of a new retail branch in Englewood, New Jersey, which allows it to better serve New Jersey residents.
-The bank has remained profitable for 30 consecutive years.
-Steven C. Bush is the chairman, president, and CEO of Apple Bank, and James Matera is the executive vice president and chief retail banking officer.
-As of December, 2021, Apple Bank had $16.1 billion of assets and $14.0 billion of deposits.
+In September 2022, the bank expanded its branch network with the opening of its first New Jersey branch in Englewood, New Jersey.
+A second New Jersey branch subsequently opened in Iselin.

+In April 2025, Apple Bank opened a third New Jersey branch at 140 East Kennedy Boulevard in Lakewood, New Jersey.

+Community involvement

+Apple Bank operates a Community Reinvestment Act (CRA) program focused on affordable housing, community services, economic development, and community revitalization.
+In its January 2019 performance evaluation, the New York State Department of Financial Services rated the bank's CRA record "Satisfactory".

+Financial overview

+As of December 31, 2024, Apple Bank reported total assets of $17.464 billion, deposits of $14.5 billion, revenue of $378 million, net income of $32.3 million, and stockholders' equity of $1.503 billion.
+According to the bank's financial report, Apple Bank has maintained profitability for over 32 consecutive years.